 A combination of basis needs, government grants, or loans from the Columbia County Salvation Army can offer assistance to some low income families.
 The money, which is limited, is combined with resources from DFCS.
 Families may also access budgeting classes or maybe a free box of food from a pantry.
 All of this is done, and more, in an effort to break the cycle of poverty in the Appling Georgia area.

 For those that need seasonal help, such as school supplies or additional funds during the winter for paying heating bills, the Salvation Army will try to meet this need in Columbia County as well using Project Share or the Red Kettle.
+Another service that operates year round is the Family Store.
 For those people that are not found eligible, then referrals may be given to other state of Georgia or government run programs.

 Food pantry – Organizations such as the United Way as well as the USDA Emergency Food Assistance Program provides Salvation Army of Columbia County with surplus food items.
 There are also donations from churches and supermarkets as well as the state of Georgia Department of Agriculture.
 Additional funding and grocery items come from local donors, the State Food Purchase Program, and the Emergency Food and Shelter National Board Program.

 Applications are needed.
 A priority is for families in a crisis.
 If qualified, the Salvation Army Food Banks distribute boxes to low-income households in the service area.

 Christmas and holiday care programs from Columbia County Salvation Army can help during certain seasons.
 There is also a food bank/soup kitchen that operates year round.
 Many families that are struggling or living in poverty need help with buying toys for the Christmas holidays.
 Or maybe they need free school supplies or uniforms for their child.
 Others can use assistance year round to feed their children or family.